 Public education is run by the government and paid for through taxes.
 In Nova Scotia, most residents attend public school, starting at age 5 with grade primary in elementary school.
 Primary is followed by grades 1 to 6.
 After elementary school, youth attend grades 7 to 9 at a junior high school, and high school for grades 10 through 12.

 Public schools operate for about 5 hours a day.
 Times vary at different schools and at different levels.
 Language instruction can either be in French or English, but most schools in Nova Scotia are primarily English.
 French immersion is also available.

 In Nova Scotia, French is taught to all students from grades 4 to 9 and is an optional credit in high school.

-In all public schools in Nova Scotia, both boys and girls are taught in the same classroom.
+In all public schools in Nova Scotia, all genders are taught in the same classroom.
+This means that boys and girls learn together.
 They are taught by a qualified teacher who has at least one university degree and advanced training in education.